venkatraj/js-notes/Part 1/06. Advanced working with functions/6.6 Function object, NFE/Function object, NFE.md

   console.log( `Called ${sayHi.counter} times` ); // Called 2 times

 ```
+*NOTE*: function properties and variables declared inside of a function are totally different things.
+They have no relationship.

 You can use function properties as an alternative to closure.
 ```js